-There’s been a real resurgance in community activity in Palmers Green in recent years.
+Fancy getting more involved in the area?
+There’s been a real resurgence in community activity in Palmers Green in recent years.
 Please let us know if there are any groups we have missed.
-We will also be happy to list your events in the calendar – just drop us an email.

-Friends of Broomfield Park A group of local volunteers who work to improve the appearance, facilities, conservation values and safety of Broomfield Park, for the use of all, and who run a huge range of initiatives:
+A fantastic group of local volunteers who work to improve the appearance, facilities, conservation values and safety of Broomfield Park, for the use of all, and who run a huge range of initiatives:

 - Broomfield Park Conservatory.
 Built in 1933, the conservatory had fallen into dilapidation until a refurbishment by Enfield Council in 2009.
 The consevatory is now opened to the public on Wednesday and Sunday afternoons by a group of volunteers (part of the Friends)who also hold a range of talks and events through the year.
 A must for Palmers Green gardeners, and new volunteers are always very welcome.
 Pop along one Sunday for a chat.

 - Broomfield Park Community Orchard.
 Another initiative by volunteers from Friends of Broomfield Park.
 The orchard includes a variety of fruit trees and bee hives and is open on the first and third Saturday mornings of the month between 10.00 and 12.00 and the second and fourth Sunday afternoons of the month between 2.00 and 4.00pm.
 There are a range of annual events including apple days and winter wassailing.